kat1478/ai-data-analyst/README.md

 ## Dependency files (what they are and how to use them)

-- `environment.yml` (or `environment,yml` in this repo): conda/mamba environment specification.
+- `environment.yml` (or `environment.yml` in this repo): conda/mamba environment specification.
 Use this file to create an isolated conda environment with pinned package versions for reproducible results:

   ```bash
   mamba env create -f environment.yml